 - Investigate written complaints concerning accredited programs.

 - Establish, review, and modify fees as necessary and provide for responsible fiscal planning and control for the administration of the accreditation process.

-- Direct the activities of the program review teams for the evaluation of dietetics education.
+- Direct the activities of the program review teams for the evaluation of nutrition and dietetics education.

-- Reach autonomous decisions regarding accreditation for dietetics education programs.
+- Reach autonomous decisions regarding accreditation for nutrition and dietetics education programs.